 4 Year; Brooklyn, NY

-The Journalism and Media Studies program at CUNY Brooklyn College is for the world’s most enthusiastic storytellers.
-With this program, you’ll learn to convey messages across several platforms while exploring various topics and subject areas.
-Undoubtedly, this program is ideal for journalism students looking to tell the world some of the most meaningful stories.
+The Journalism and Media Studies program at the City University of New York Brooklyn College is for the world’s most enthusiastic storytellers.
+With this journalism degree program, journalism major students learn to convey messages across several platforms while exploring various topics and subject areas.
+Undoubtedly, this program is ideal for journalism students looking to tell the United States and the world some of the most meaningful stories.

-What makes this program unique is that it approaches journalism in all ways, including communications, ethics, and critical thinking.
+What makes this best college journalism program unique is that it approaches journalism in all ways, including communications, ethics, and critical thinking.
 By combining all of these facets, you can become a member of public service.
-There are six primary outcomes you can expect to acquire during your studies.
+There are six primary outcomes you can expect to acquire during your studies in this journalism school in one of the best journalism colleges.

 Students will learn how the civic nature of journalism works, ranging from its political economy to its history.
 You’ll also learn the ethical principles of communication and how they work their way into professionalism.
 Also, students will explore the unbiased nature of providing quality storytelling.